lewei50/LeweiTcpClient/README.md

 ==============
 Using this library is the one of the most easiest way to

-keep connected to www.lewei50.com to store your data and make your arduino "controllable" from the Internet/Smart Phone.
+keep connected to www.lewei50.com to store your data and make your arduino "controllable" from the Internet/your Smart Phone.

-only 3 steps between you and your arduino controllable by using this library:
+Now,only 3 steps between you and your arduino controllable:

 step1:define your apikey and gateway number in your .ino file. step2:copy this line into your loop() function,client->keepOnline();